SCECA Executive Board

 "My goal each year in my class is to create an environment where children can blossom socially, emotionally and academically."

 Judy holds a Bachelor's Degree in Elementary Education and a Master's Degree in Early Childhood Education.
-She is an interventionist at Gilbert Elementary School in Lexington District One.
+She is retired from teaching in Lexington District One.

 "My goal is to help provide the best training opportunities possible for any person working with children."